King of the Hill season 6

-The sixth season of King of the Hill, originally aired on Sundays at 7:30–8:00p.m.
+The sixth season of King of the Hill originally aired on Sundays at 7:30–8:00 p.m.
 (EST) on the Fox Broadcasting Company from November 11, 2001, to May 12, 2002.
-The Region 1 DVD was released on May 2, 2006.

 Production

-The showrunners for the season were Jonathan Aibel and Glenn Berger, who took over from Richard Appel, the showrunner of Season 5 and co-showrunner of Seasona 3-4 with Greg Daniels.
+The showrunners for the season were Jonathan Aibel and Glenn Berger, who took over from Richard Appel, the showrunner of Season 5 and co-showrunner of Seasons 3–4 with Greg Daniels.
 Aibel and Berger had worked on the show since Season 1, and took yearly trips to Texas to better understand the show's setting, as they were not native to the area.
 Shortly after becoming showrunners in 2001, Berger commented to the Los Angeles Times that, "my writing partner and I are both Ivy League-educated Jewish guys from the New York area", adding that, "for most of the country, it’s a really cool, smart show about people they know.
 For New York and L.A., it’s like an anthropological study."

 Aibel and Berger departed in late 2001, as a result of unspecified tensions behind the scenes.
-Greg Daniels temporarily ran the show again following Aibel and Berger's departure, and the duo would eventually be replaced by John Altschuler and Dave Krinsky for Season 7 and beyond.
+Greg Daniels temporarily ran the show again following Aibel and Berger's departure.
+Daniels recalled that in the summer of 2001 he was tasked with making 1 to 2 minute syndication cuts for every episode, and said that re-watching all the episodes made him appreciate the show and inspired him to become closely involved again.
+Aibel and Berger would eventually be permanently replaced by John Altschuler and Dave Krinsky for Season 7 and beyond.
+Altschuler and Krinsky both originated from states in or near the U.S. South, unlike all the previous showrunners (with the exception of Mike Judge).
+Many Season 6 episodes were rewritten heavily after the animatics, to the point that Fox often announced plots that were different from the ones that aired.

+"Bobby Goes Nuts" was the first King of the Hill episode to be done with digital ink and paint, although the opening sequence which appeared in every episode up until that point also utilized digital ink and paint.
+A nightmare sequence in the episode "Are You There God?
+It's Me, Margaret Hill" was later done with digital ink and paint this season, even though the rest of the episode had traditional cel animation.
+The show would not permanently switch over to this production method until the eighth season.